bunchofstring/HoldForeground/README.md

 # Requirements
 **Non-Functional Requirements**
 1. Compatible with Android 12L, 13, and 14
-2. Integrated as a userspace app (as opposed to a privileged system app which is typically build into the Android-based platform itself)
+2. Integrated as a userspace app (as opposed to a privileged system app which is typically built into the Android-based platform itself)
 3. Discourage the OS from killing the app in the event of memory and/or CPU pressure*
 4. Implemented in Kotlin
 5. GUI implemented Jetpack Compose